LRN Entry Level Certificate In ESOL International (Entry 3) (CEF B1)

 |Summative Assessment:||2 hours and 46 min.||6 hours|

 The above timescale is indicative and each candidate can work at their own pace to complete the LRN ESOL B1 Certificate in the English Language

 *Total Assessment Time (TAT)= Formative Assessment + Summative Assessment

 LRN ESOL International (Entry 3)(CEF B1) is a four language skills qualification which assesses four skills of the English language.

 The following four skills are:

-LRN Grading results are reported Fail, Pass, Merit and Distinction
+LRN Grading results are reported as Fail, Pass, Merit, and Distinction